cdapio/tigon/tigon-docs/developer-guide/source/intro.rst

 - Reads, writes, and tightly integrates with HDFS and HBase;
 - Supports a significant amount of parallelization;
 - Fault-tolerance and horizontal scalability without burdening the developer;
-- Enterprise security features with debugging, logging, and monitoring tools; and
+- Enterprise security features with debugging, logging, and monitoring tools;
-- Simpler programming model, tools and UI.
+- Simpler programming model, tools and UI; and
 - Open-source software and development process.

 Getting Started